bwindsor22/DS-II-HW-3/README.md

 ## Problem 3: Trees
 Refer to the trees lecture for help in getting started: https://docs.google.com/presentation/d/1NZeue2naoEM7WkQSUhbSmiLm5MGcamoKhL36YkRsiLk/edit?usp=sharing

 3.1) Write a preorder traversal which will prints all the leaves of a tree.
 A leaf is a node that has no children, i.e. node.left is null and node.right is null.
+This should be a normal preorder traversal, except that only some nodes are printed.

 3.2) Write an inorder traversal which prints the values of the tree from right to left.